 Setting: A magical forest.
 Each scene can be created using a unit set.

-The production materials for The Grimm World include:
+The Authorized Materials/Rehearsal Package for The Grimm World consists of:

 Sound FX and Incidental Music Tracks - A collection of sound effects and original music for your production.
 Includes cue sheet.